-Domain Developmental Area Physical Development Measure objects using appropriate tools and units (e.g., cm, m, kg, L), demonstrating motor skills and precision in handling measuring instruments.
-Socio-Emotional and Ethical Development Apply multiplication to real-life scenarios, such as calculating the total cost of items, fostering teamwork, responsibility, and ethical decision- making in financial transactions.
-Solve addition and subtraction problems involving two- and three-digit numbers accurately, demonstrating fluency in regrouping.
-Cognitive Development Perform multiplication of 2- or 3-digit numbers by a 1-digit number using standard algorithms.
-Solve division problems involving 2-digit numbers and 1-digit divisors accurately.
-Generate and extend patterns to complete missing numbers or predict future terms.
-Language and Literacy Development Identify Indian coins and notes, and use them to make different amounts of money, enhancing vocabulary related to monetary concepts and problem-solving communication.
-Aesthetic and Cultural Development Identify and classify lines and line segments in diagrams and real-world objects, fostering spatial awareness and appreciation of symmetry and patterns in art and environment.
-Positive Learning Habits Develop persistence and attention to detail by solving arithmetic problems and extending patterns systematically.
+Domain Developmental Area Physical Development measure objects using appropriate tools and units (e.g., cm, m, kg, L), demonstrating motor skills and precision in handling measuring instruments.
+Socio-Emotional and Ethical Development • apply multiplication to real-life scenarios, such as calculating the total cost of items, fostering teamwork, responsibility and ethical decision-making in financial transactions.
+Cognitive Development solve addition and subtraction problems involving two- and three-digit numbers accurately, demonstrating fluency in regrouping. perform multiplication of 2- or 3-digit numbers by a 1-digit number using standard algorithms. solve division problems involving 2-digit numbers and 1-digit divisors accurately. generate and extend patterns to complete missing numbers or predict future terms.
+Language and Literacy Development • identify Indian coins and notes and use them to make different amounts of money, enhancing vocabulary related to monetary concepts and problem-solving communication.
+Aesthetic and Cultural Development • identify and classify lines and line segments in diagrams and real-world objects, fostering spatial awareness and appreciation of symmetry and patterns in art and environment.
+Positive Learning Habits develop persistence and attention to detail by solving arithmetic problems and extending patterns systematically.

+Starry Knights

-Starry Knights What technique did you use to manage your time for the a ictivities.
+What technique did you use to manage your time for the activities.

 What challenges did you overcome?
 List them here.

 If yes, give yourself a STAR